SeventeenthEarth/sudal/README.md

 ### End-to-End Tests

-E2E tests are implemented using Go with testify in a BDD (Behavior Driven Development) style.
-These tests verify the complete functionality by making actual HTTP requests to a running server.
+E2E tests are implemented using **Godog** (Cucumber for Go) with **Gherkin** syntax in a true BDD (Behavior Driven Development) style.
+These tests verify the complete functionality by making actual HTTP/gRPC requests to a running server.

-#### Go BDD Style E2E Tests (Current)
+#### Godog BDD Style E2E Tests

-The E2E tests use a custom BDD framework built on top of Go's standard testing package and testify:
+The E2E tests use the Godog framework with Gherkin feature files:

+- **Gherkin Feature Files**: Human-readable scenarios in `.feature` files
-- **Given-When-Then Structure**: Clear BDD scenario organization
+- **Given-When-Then Structure**: Clear BDD scenario organization with natural language
-- **Reusable Step Functions**: Located in `test/e2e/steps/` directory
+- **Step Definitions**: Located in `test/e2e/steps/` directory
-- **Table-Driven Tests**: Support for parameterized BDD scenarios
+- **Scenario Outlines**: Support for parameterized scenarios with Examples tables
-- **Concurrent Testing**: Built-in support for testing concurrent requests
+- **Protocol Separation**: Separate feature files for gRPC positive and REST negative tests

 #### Prerequisites for E2E Tests